DanyalShahril/OpenSoftAssessment_Payroll_system/README.md

 - View payslip with automatic payroll calculation
 - Search employees by name or position
 - Form validation for all inputs

+## if youre using xampp please save the folder inside "C:\xampp\htdocs"